jffelix/QA-Form-PHP/README.md

 # QA-Form-PHP

 Welcome to my first PHP application!
 This project was created in order to better understand server-side rendering.
-The format is structured in that you sumbit basic information.
-After the information is logged into the database, you are then directed to the survey with questions based on my how my learning experience for PHP was.
+The format is structured in that you first submit basic user information.
+After the information is logged into the database, you are then directed to the actual survey with questions based on my how my learning experience for PHP was.
 After the answers are submitted, those responses update the current user row.

 ## Accomplishments
 - Learned XAMPP